 3 Does not apply to audit and non-degree seeking students.
+4 Applies to students enrolled in locations that require parking stamp.

 DESCRIPTION OF TUITION AND FEES

 Tuition - Supports costs associated with course development and instruction.
 It include costs related to providing the student with high quality laboratories, including costs associated with, but not limited to the cost of furniture, equipment, software, and special materials used in the laboratory.
 It also supports the costs associated with creating and maintaining an environment that offers the student the opportunity to learn and practice in a workplace setting.
 The amount charged is based on the total credits registered for the corresponding period.